dhrutibhudia97/Project-1-dhruti-bhudia/README.md

   - "https://www.youtube.com/watch?v=TzseqhkMweI&feature=emb_imp_woyt&ab_channel=growingannanas"

 ### Acknowledgements
 -Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different-sized screens and aligning pictures horizontally.
 - The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom-in effect, and footer with icons. - "https://dhrutibhudia97.github.io/love-running-walkthrough-project/"
 - Assistance with containers and margins from this website - "https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing"
-- Assistance with HTML and CSS style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html" -Assistance with formatting the readme file taken from the love-running tutorial by code institute - "https://github.com/Code-Institute-Solutions/readme-template".
+- Assistance with HTML and CSS style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html" -Assistance with formatting the README file taken from the love-running tutorial by code institute - "https://github.com/Code-Institute-Solutions/readme-template".
 - Assistance with making images the same height and width using CSS - "https://stackoverflow.com/questions/19414856/how-can-i-make-all-images-of-different-height-and-width-the-same-via-css".
 - Assistance with aligning images horizontally - "https://www.w3schools.com/howto/howto_css_images_side_by_side.asp".
 - Assistance with styling bullet points so they centered with the text - "https://stackoverflow.com/questions/28977320/how-do-i-get-the-bullet-points-of-a-ul-to-center-with-the-text".

-### Technologies
-These are all of the websites used to help make this website:
-- HTML (link)
-- CSS
-- HTML Validator
-- CSS Validator
-- Youtube
-- Unsplash
-- Font Awesome
-...